yoondoong/gulp-workshop/README.md

 const sass = require('gulp-sass');
 const cssnano = require('gulp-cssnano');
 ```
-What are they used for? `sass` compiles our scss files into css files, and `cssnano` minimizes css files.
+What are they used for? `sass` compiles our `.scss` files into css files, and `cssnano` minimizes CSS files.

 :rocket: Time for another gulp task.
 Under `// Compile sass` add:
 ```